pmichaillat/squareroot-uv/README.md

 run('main.m')
 ```

-Before running the script, ensure you save a copy of the `figures` folder, as all files in that folder will be overwritten by the code.
+Before running the script, ensure you save a copy of the `figures` folder, as all files in that folder will be overwritten by the code when new figures are generated.

 Alternatively, you can save the new files produced by the code in a new folder.
 To do this, create a new folder `newfigures`, and then in `main.m`, adjust the output folder with the following line: